shadi1717/oracle-cloud-data-platform-workshop/LabOverview/OverviewREADME.md

 ### Required Artifacts
 - The following lab requires an Oracle Public Cloud account that will either be supplied by your instructor, or can be obtained through the following steps.
 - A cloud tenancy where you have the resources available to provision an ADW instance with 2 OCPUs, an OAC instance with 2 OCPUs, and an ODA instance.
+To see which services are available in your region, please click on the following link: [Region Services List](https://www.oracle.com/cloud/data-regions.html#northamerica)
 - Oracle Cloud Infrastructure supports the following browsers and versions: Google Chrome 69 or later, Safari 12.1 or later, Firefox 62 or later.

 ## Acquire Oracle Cloud Account and Sign-in